WaldoJeffers/react-dc/README.md

 # React-dc

 React-dc is a wrapper around [dc.js charts](http://dc-js.github.io/dc.js/) for React.
-Dc.js is an awesome library , but like many charting libraries, its API is imperative, meaning you have to select a DOM element by its id to transform it into a chart.
+Dc.js is an awesome library, but like many charting libraries, its API is imperative, meaning you have to select a DOM element by its id to transform it into a chart.
 The goal of this library is to make it very easy for you create and use dc.js charts as React components.

 ## Table of contents